-Services that are covered for you Mhat you must pay when you get these services Cost sharing for covered services

-- Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required - Medicare will only cover ambulance services to the nearest appropriate medical facility that can provide the care you need.
-If you choose to be transported to a facility that is farther away, Medicare's payment will be based on the charge to the closest appropriate facility - The ambulance benefit is a transport benefit.
-If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: - o You decline the ambulance ride - You take the ambulance and it is determined your symptoms are not emergent
+What you must pay when you get Services that are covered for you these services Ambulance services Cost sharing for covered services applies toward the annual out-of-Covered ambulance services include fixed wing, rotary wing pocket maximum. and ground ambulance services, to the nearest appropriate Cost sharing applies to each onefacility that can provide care only if they are furnished to a member whose medical condition is such that other means of way transport. transportation could endanger the person's health or if In-Network authorized by the plan \$250 copayment per Medicare-Non-emergency transportation by ambulance is appropriate if it covered ground or air ambulance is documented that the member's condition is such that other trip. means of transportation could endanger the person's health and Out-of-Network that transportation by ambulance is medically required \$250 copayment per Medicare-Medicare will only cover ambulance services to the nearest covered ground or air ambulance appropriate medical facility that can provide the care you need. trip.
+If you choose to be transported to a facility that is farther away Medicare's payment will be based on the charge to the closest appropriate facility The ambulance benefit is a transport benefit.
+If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: o You decline the ambulance ride medical condition.

-Cost sharing for covered services applies toward the annual out-of-pocket maximum.

-Cost sharing applies to each oneway transport.

-\$0 copayment per Medicarecovered ground or air ambulance trip.

-\$0 copayment per Medicarecovered ground or air ambulance trip.

-What you must pay when you get Services that are covered for you these services Annual Routine Preventive Physical Exam Cost sharing for covered services

-Non-Medicare covered routine physical exams are covered once every 12 months.
-This Comprehensive physical must include a preventive medicine evaluation and management, including an age and gender appropriate history, examination and counseling/anticipatory guidance/risk factor reduction interventions.

-You are able to have lab screening for early detection of diabetes, high cholesterol or blood disorders.
-As part of your Annual wellness visit OR your Annual Routine Preventive Physical exam you can have a fasting blood sugar, lipid panel and/or complete blood count included in the cost.
+What you must pay when you get these services Services that are covered for you Annual Routine Preventive Physical Exam Cost sharing for covered services applies toward the annual out-of-Non-Medicare covered routine physical exams are covered once pocket maximum. every 12 months.
+This Comprehensive physical must include a preventive medicine evaluation and management, including an age In-Network and gender appropriate history, examination and \$0 copayment for the noncounseling/anticipatory guidance/risk factor reduction Medicare-covered routine physical interventions. exam.
+You are able to have lab screening for early detection of diabetes, Out-of-Network high cholesterol or blood disorders.
+As part of your Annual \$0 copayment for the nonwellness visit OR your Annual Routine Preventive Physical exam Medicare-covered routine physical you can have a fasting blood sugar, lipid panel and/or complete blood count included in the cost. exam.
 Note: These screening labs are to assist in early detection of new health conditions, not as part of routine monitoring of existing health conditions.

-Note: If you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.
+Note: If you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing

-applies toward the annual out-ofpocket maximum.

-\$0 copayment for the non-Medicare covered routine physical exam.

-\$0 copayment for the non-Medicare covered routine physical exam.